 While photographers capture deserted places and show us what it’s like to be out there, illustrators have been using another powerful tool for art creation – their imagination.
 They take reality and build creative stories upon it.
-What we see in the illustrations below is not always 100% representation of a real-life scene.
+What we see in the illustrations below is not always 100% representative of a real-life scene.
 But, exactly those exaggerated, twisted, overstated situations make a strong impact on us.
 Sometimes through humor, other times evoking deep sadness, but always creative enough to be remembered.

-The redesigned logo project by the Slovenian graphic designer Jure Tovrljan is another impressive example of coronavirus inspired art.
+The redesigned logo project by the Slovenian graphic designer Jure Tovrljan is another impressive example of coronavirus-inspired art.
 He took popular brand logos and reimagined them for the age of coronavirus and social distancing.

 For a group of illustrators from Cluj-Napoca, Romania, photos of empty streets are an inspiration for bringing some color into the dreariness.
-This collaborative work in progress allows us to see more than the grey deserted world outside our homes.
+This collaborative work in progress allows us to see more than the gray deserted world outside our homes.
 By seeing color and activity in places we know are desolated, we feel warmth, happiness, and hope for a brighter future.